Mixelll/sentiment-dashboard/README.md

 Data Sources: AlphaVantage API.

-Angular Frontend:
- Components:
+Angular Frontend Components:

   :sentiment-chart: Timeseries chart of       stock sentiment score, with rich filtering UI.

-Flask Backend:
- Requests:
+Flask Backend Requests:

   :get_sentiment_by_ticker: Executes an SQL query to get article rows filtered by dates and ticker sentiment score.

-AWS Deployment:
- Managers:
+AWS Deployment Managers:

   :HybridWebsiteManager: Uses the classes below to fully deploy the front and backend of a project to AWS S3, EC2 and RDS (with web-domain registration).